International Criminal Law/Extradition

-- Republic of Slovakia v Marinko - Admin - Analysis of statutory provisions relating to the conditional right to a retrial.
+- Republic of Slovakia v Marinko - Analysis of statutory provisions relating to the conditional right to a retrial.

-- Judicial Authority of Zwolle-Lelystad, Netherlands v Scott (2012) - Extradition discharged in relation to large scale supply of drugs on the basis of passage of time.
+- The Netherlands v Scott (2012) - Extradition discharged in relation to large scale supply of drugs on the basis of passage of time.

 - Brown et al. v Government of the Republic of Rwanda EWHC 770 (Admin) - Led Junior in the High Court on behalf of one of four persons requested for extradition to Rwanda to face charges of genocide.
 Order for extradition successfully overturned on Art 6 grounds.

-- R v Morris (2017) – Instructed as led junior in a 6-month VHCC involving the alleged defrauding of wealthy residents in a care home.
+- R v Morris (2017 - present) – Instructed as led junior in a 8-month VHCC involving the alleged defrauding of wealthy residents in a nursing home.